CMHWorks/AuditFLIX.info/index.md

-## AUditFLIX Real-Time COmpliance Dashboard
+## AUditFLIX Real-Time Compliance Dashboard

 You can use the [editor on GitHub](https://github.com/CMHWorks/AuditFLIX.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.